appcelerator-archive/appc.arrowdb/scripts/README.md

 # Model Generation
-This script will sync the models with the latest documentation from ACS.
+This script will sync the schema with the latest documentation from ACS.

 It requires a GitHub access token, which you can generate at https://github.com/settings/applications